-If this question also can be answered in the affirmative, the inquirer may rest fully assured that he has been accepted with the Father, in the Beloved One, and recognized of him as a son.
-And if scrutinizing his own heart's desires and sentiments he finds it still trusting in the merit of Jesus, and still consecrated to do the Lord's will, he may allow the sweet confidence and peace which this thought of harmony and relationship to divinity brings, to fully possess his heart.
-This conviction of the Lord's grace toward us in Christ constructed from facts of our own experience, built upon the unalterable character and Word of God, is not mutative, not changeable, as it would be if built upon the shifting sands of feelings.
-If doubts or fears intrude in some dark hour, we have only to take the "Lamp" (God's Word) and examine afresh the facts and the foundation, and if our hearts are still loyal to the Lord, faith, joy and peace will instantly return to us; if we find our faith in "the precious blood" crumbling, or our consecration slipping away, we know the true condition of affairs, and can at once make the proper repairs and thus re-establish our "full assurance of faith."
+If this question also can be answered in the affirmative, the inquirer may rest assured that he has been accepted with the Father, in the Beloved, and recognized of him as a son.
+If scrutinizing his own heart's desires and sentiments he finds it still trusting in the merit of Jesus, and still consecrated to do the Lord's will, he may allow the sweet confidence and peace that this thought of harmony and relationship to God brings, fully to possess his heart.
+This conviction of God's grace toward us in Christ constructed from facts of our own experience, built upon the unalterable character and Word of God, is not mutative, not changeable, as it would be if built upon the shifting sands of feelings.
+If doubts or fears intrude in some dark hour, we have only to take the "Lamp" (God's Word) and examine again the facts and the foundation, and if our hearts are still loyal to God, faith, joy and peace will instantly return to us; if we find our faith in "the precious blood" crumbling, or our consecration slipping away, we know the true condition of affairs, and can at once make the repairs and thus reestablish our full assurance of faith.
 (Heb.
-10: 22) But be it noticed that each one who would have this assurance must "set to his seal that God is true" (John 3: 33): that our Lord changeth not, but is "the same yesterday, today and forever."
-The Lord's people may therefore rest assured that having once come into the conditions of divine favor, they may continue under those conditions so long as their hearts are loyal to God and their desires in harmony with his will: so long as they are at obedient to the divine commands-briefly heart comprehended in the word Love-to God and men.
-Heb.
-11: 6: 13: 8
+10:22).
+But be it noted that each one who would have this assurance must "set to his seal that God is true" (John 3:33): that our Lord changeth not, but is "the same yesterday, to-day and forever."
+Hence the Lord's people may rest assured that having once come into the conditions of divine favor, they may continue under those conditions so long as their hearts are loyal to God and their desires in harmony with his will: so long as they are at heart obedient to God's commandsbriefly comprehended in the word Love-to God and men.-Heb.
+11:6; 13:8.